Weekend cruises: Tips for taking a 3-night Royal Caribbean getaway

 There are a few differences between them that should be noted, though:

-• Navigator of the Seas and Liberty of the Seas offer different style waterslides than the others
+• Navigator of the Seas and Liberty of the Seas offer different styles of waterslides than the other ships

-• There is an escape room available on Independence, Mariner, and Navigator of the Seas
+• There is an escape room available on Freedom, Independence, Navigator, and Utopia of the Seas

 • Freedom Class ships are longer than Voyager Class ships, giving more space for a Splashaway Bay area for kids on the pool deck and more venues and stores inside the ship

-• Freedom of the Seas and Navigator of the Seas offer the revamped Adventure Ocean kids programming, which offers kids more flexibility in activities rather than a rigid activity schedule
+• Utopia of the Seas, Freedom of the Seas, and Navigator of the Seas offer the revamped Adventure Ocean kids programming, which offers kids more flexibility in activities rather than a rigid activity schedule

 One important distinction to note before booking a weekend cruise on Allure of the Seas is that she has a few differences compared to other Oasis Class cruise ships.
 While she was scheduled to be amplified in 2020, her amplification has been postponed.
 Therefore she does not have many features you will find on other ships offering weekend cruises, including water slides, an upgraded pool deck, and new restaurants and bars.